PengYu-Team/LIO-SAM/README.md

 ## Acknowledgement

   - LIO-SAM is based on LOAM (J. Zhang and S. Singh.
 LOAM: Lidar Odometry and Mapping in Real-time).
+  - This project is based on LIO-SAM (Shan, Tixiao and Englot, Brendan and Meyers, Drew and Wang, Wei and Ratti, Carlo and Rus Daniela.
+LIO-SAM: Tightly-coupled Lidar Inertial Odometry via Smoothing and Mapping).